gematik/techblog/_posts/2025-11-28-fhir-path-in-demis-part1.markdown

 ---
 layout: post
-title: "FHIRPath in production: Why it matters in DEMIS"
+title: "FHIRPath In Production: Why It Matters In DEMIS"
-date: 2025-11-28 14:00:00 +0200
+date: 2025-12-22 14:00:00 +0200
 author: Daniel Reckel, Verena Sadlack
 category: tech
 tags: FHIR FHIRPath DEMIS Validation Routing HAPI-FHIR
-excerpt: "<br />How DEMIS uses FHIRPath to make validation and routing transparent, testable, and efficient.<br />"
+excerpt: "<br />How DEMIS Uses FHIRPath to make validation and routing transparent, testable, and efficient.<br />"
 ---

 ## Executive summary

 FHIRPath is a compact, declarative language to navigate and filter FHIR resources optimized for hierarchical data structures used in the public health sector.
 In DEMIS it makes complex rules transparent, testable, and reusable across services.
-Instead of writing long complex code platform-independent path, expressions can be used to read out content and for decision-making or analysis.
+Instead of writing long complex code platform-independent path expressions can be used to read out content and for decision-making or analysis.
 This post explains the why and how, with practical examples you can adapt.

 > Note: This is Part I of a three-part series.
 Part II dives into scenario-based validation, and Part III into routing.

 ---

-## Part I – Why FHIRPath matters in DEMIS: Fundamentals and quick wins
+## Part I – Why FHIRPath Matters In DEMIS: Fundamentals And Quick Wins

-### Motivation and value
+### Motivation And Value

 Health data from various sources must be processed reliably, transparently, and flexibly in the "Deutsches Elektronisches